Please Share This Page:

 Yamaha FS1R on Wikipedia

-A look inside the FS1R - interesting pages exploring what's going on under the hood...
+A look inside the FS1R - interesting archive pages exploring what's going on under the hood...

 Yamaha FS1R Sounds:

-There are various free FS1r sound banks floating around the internet:
+There were various free FS1r sound banks floating around the internet, however these are now becoming more scarce:

 Yamaha FS1R Videos: